VUEngine/VUEngine-Plugins/fonts/AstonishFont/readme.md

 USAGE
 -----

-Add the following to the PLUGINS variable in your project's `config.make` file to include this plugin:

-	vuengine/plugins/fonts/AstonishFont

 Included are two versions of the font:

 - `ASTONISH_FONT` ("Astonish") contains the most important 96 characters (punctuation character, numbers and letters) plus control characters